Nottinghamshire: History and Archaeology

 ...and now

-The tight-lipped website owner contemplates middle-age (growing memory loss, lengthening nostril hair, increasing girth) in Eastwood c.2004.
+The tight-lipped website owner contemplates middle-age (worsening memory, lengthening nostril hair, increasing girth and the challenges of life in 21st century Britain) in Greater Nottingham c.2006.
 Where on earth did those 40 years go?

-The website is the work of Andy Nicholson, a native of Winkburn (near Southwell), now living near Eastwood.
-Andy is a graduate in History (Leeds University, 1978-81) and Information Management (Msc from Sheffield University, 1988-89), a former archaeologist (West Yorkshire Archaeology Service, 1982-88) and currently works as a Knowledge Manager in the Regional Public Health Group of the Department of Health, based at the Government Office for the East Midlands in Nottingham.
+The website is the work of Andy Nicholson, a native of Winkburn (near Southwell), now living in north Wales.
+Andy is a graduate in History (Leeds University) and Information Management (Sheffield University), worked as an archaeologist with West Yorkshire Archaeology Service in the 1980s and was, until July 2011, employed as a Knowledge Manager in the Regional Public Health Team of the Department of Health, based in Nottingham.

-The website provides a wide range of material on the history and archaeology of Nottinghamshire for genealogists, local historians and the casual browser with an interest in this relatively unknown county.
+The website aims to make a wide range of material on the history and archaeology of Nottinghamshire accessible to genealogists, local historians and casual Internet users with an interest in this relatively unknown county.

 The website was inspired by the work undertaken by Project Gutenberg which aims to make copyright-free information, books and other materials available to the general public by publishing the texts electronically on the Internet.
 Impressed by the project's philosophy, Andrew has embarked on a long-term project to make older material on Nottinghamshire local history that is rare outside of local studies libraries and second-hand bookshops accessible on the Internet.
 In the Spring of 2001 he started work on Cornelius Brown's A History of Nottinghamshire, originally published in 1896, to evaluate the issues and problems involved in converting hard copy to electronic text.